 Community Fees (Gastos de Comunidad)

-If you are renting in a building with a lift, communal garden, car park, or swimming pool, there will be community fees.
+If you are renting in a building with a lift, communal garden, car park or swimming pool, there will be community fees.
 These are usually the landlord's responsibility, but some landlords pass them on to tenants.
-Check the rental contract specifically for this — it should be explicitly stated.
+Check the rental contract specifically for this, as it should be explicitly stated.

 What You Actually Pay Each Month: Real Estimates